Second stage appeal

 You will find further information about TAC appeals in appeals.

-If you need further information on the appeal process you should email firstname.lastname@example.org.
+If you require further information on the appeal process, please email firstname.lastname@example.org.